trifork/trireg2-api/README.md

 ### Download the API

-Download the latest version of the OpenAPI spec as a zip file from Github maven packages, which can be found [here](https://github.com/orgs/trifork/packages?repo_name=trireg2-api).
+Download the latest version of the OpenAPI spec as a zip file from Github Assets (TODO... work in progress)

 ### Git Submodule dependency